 If you are giving a digital presentation, you can easily switch to a screen that shows poll results in a format appropriate for display, as shown below.

 When all participants have provided their answers, you can close your meeting with one click and view all results on a comprehensive dashboard, shown below.
 With MeetingPulse, all meeting results are saved, so you can easily go back and revisit poll or survey results at a later time.

 It’s that easy!
 Congratulations!
-Now you know how to create a poll using our browser-based software.
+Now you know how to create a poll using our audience response app.
 With the MeetingPulse trial, you get access not only to free poll creation, but the ability to create and run surveys, sentiment pulses, raffles, open question sessions, and audience follow-up activites.
 Thanks to MeetingPulse, interactive meetings are right at your fingertips!

-At MeetingPulse, we provide real-time survey and polling software that runs in any browser, so you’ll never need to download an app.
+At MeetingPulse, we provide a real-time survey and polling app that runs in any browser, so you’ll never need to download anything.
 Anyone can easily participate using their mobile device or computer via a short link.
 MeetingPulse technology was developed with simplicity in mind and offers a wide array of customizable options to fit your interactive meeting needs.
-Please contact us for more information or click on ‘Keep Me Posted’ on our blog page to receive blog updates and our free ebook.
+Please contact us for more information on our audience response app or click on ‘Keep Me Posted’ on our blog page to receive blog updates and our free ebook.